cline/cline/README.md

 - Support for OpenRouter compression
 - Support for editing through diffs

-Creating a snake game with "Always approve write operations" and "Always approve browser actions":
+Here's an example of Roo-Cline autonomously creating a snake game with "Always approve write operations" and "Always approve browser actions" turned on:

 https://github.com/user-attachments/assets/c2bb31dc-e9b2-4d73-885d-17f1471a4987